Graphmasters/nunav-navigation-sdk-example/android/README.md

 If you wish to request an API key to use the navigation SDK, please contact our [Support](https://nunav.net/lp/sdk).
 We will be happy to provide you with further information on obtaining an API key.

 ## Dependencies of NUNAV SDK
-The sdk depends currently on the following dependencies:
+The sdk depends on the following dependencies:
 1. Jetpack Compose: `"androidx.compose:compose-bom:2024.10.01"`
 2. Kotlin Plugin: `"org.jetbrains.kotlin.android:2.0.0"`